camaraproject/Governance/ProjectCharter.md

 **Service scope**

 The service scope of the CAMARA Project is limited to the following activities:
 -	Collect API requirements from GSMA OPG subgroup and other sources.
-That can be a (prioritized) list of API families seen as useful for the customers, a functional descriptions of the APIs (attributes, function, result), and also non-functional requirements for the APIs (response time, scalability, performance, etc.)
+That can be a (prioritized) list of API families seen as useful for the customers, a functional descriptions of the APIs (attributes, function, result), and also non-functional requirements for the APIs (response time, scalability, performance, etc.).
+All APIs developed within GSMA/OPG and contributed to the CAMARA Project will be developed under Apache-2.0.
 -	Specify Service APIs (e.g. by Swagger) and create test plan / cases / tools from a business and customer perspective
 -	Develop Service APIs (and reference implementation for transformation functions)
 -	Create test cases and perform verification/tests from developer perspective (to show that the Service API / transformation function has been developed correctly)